muindetuva/alx-system_engineering-devops/README.md

 > * What is SSH
 > * How to create an SSH RSA key pair
 > * How to connect to a remote host using an SSH RSA key pair

+## 0x0C-web_server
+> Learning about web servers
+> Concepts covered:
+> * What is the main role of a web server
+> * What is a child process
+> * Why web servers usually have a parent process and child processes
+> * What are the main HTTP requests